GLOBAL MARKETS-Investors cautious as central bank meetings loom

 unexpectedly this month.

 trade ahead of the ECB meeting.
-Prices were still on track for a
+Prices were on track for a 1.5